There is plenty you can do to safeguard yourself against neurotoxicity by minimizing and offsetting your exposure to toxins that can harm your brain.

 The list of substances, both naturally occurring and man-made, that cause neurotoxicity is a staggeringly long one.

-Fortunately, there is plenty you can do to protect your brain by minimizing and offsetting your exposure to toxins that can potentially harm it.
+Fortunately, there is plenty you can do to protect your brain by taking active measures to minimize your exposure to toxins and to offset these toxins’ effects.

 What Is Neurotoxicity?